+In this paper, we investigate a specific case when random sampling of the mapping $H$ and $\nabla g$ is necessary.
+That is, when $H$ and $g$ are both in the finite-sum structure~\eqref{finite-sum H and g}.
+Solving finite-sum problem is originally motivated from large-scale machine learning problems, in which a commonly encountered optimization problem is the so-called finite-sum optimization:

-where the objective is the sum of finitely many (convex) loss functions.
-When the total number of functions is large, it can be costly for a deterministic gradient method to evaluate the gradients of all the functions in each iteration.
+where the objective consists of the sum of finitely many (convex) loss functions.
+When the total number of functions (namely $m$) is large, it can be costly for a deterministic gradient method to evaluate the gradients of all the functions in each iteration.
 A conventional way for solving the finite-sum model \eqref{finite-sum-opt} is through stochastic gradient descent (SGD), where in each iteration only one or a mini-batch of functions are randomly chosen and the corresponding gradients are estimated.
 While SGD may improve the overall gradient complexity over the deterministic methods, the iteration complexity to obtain an $\epsilon$-solution is only $\mathcal{O}\left(\frac{1}{\epsilon}\right)$ even if each of the function $g_i(x)$ is strongly convex and smooth.
-In order to further improve the gradient and iteration complexity, {\it variance reduced}\/ algorithms such as SAG \cite{schmidt2017minimizing}, SAGA \cite{defazio2014saga}, SVRG \cite{johnson2013accelerating} have been developed to achieve the gradient complexity $\mathcal{O}\left(\left(m+\frac{L}{\mu}\right)\log\frac{1}{\epsilon}\right)$, assuming each function $g_i(x)$ is strongly monotone with modulus $\mu>0$ and gradient Lipschitz continuous with constant $L\ge\mu$.
-Recently, {\it accelerated}\/ variance reduced algorithms such as Katyusha \cite{allen2017katyusha} and SSNM \cite{zhou2019direct} are proposed to achieve an even better gradient complexity $\mathcal{O}\left(\left(m+\sqrt \frac{mL}{\mu}\right)\log\frac{1}{\epsilon}\right)$, which matches the lower bound established in \cite{lan2018optimal}, hence optimal.

-A specific branch in machine learning which has received much attention in recent years is training {Generative Adversarial Network} (GAN) \cite{goodfellow2014generative}.
-Different from an optimization model \eqref{finite-sum-opt}, training a GAN can be formulated as a minimax saddle point problem:

-When $f(\cdot,y)$ is convex for fixed $y\in\YY$ and $f(x,\cdot)$ is concave for fixed $x\in\XX$ and $\XX,\YY$ are closed convex sets, \eqref{saddle-prob} can be reformulated into a more general variational inequalities (VI) model:
+Similarly, when the HVI problem~\eqref{HVI-problem} is faced with the finite-sum structure~\eqref{finite-sum H and g}, taking only single (or mini-batch) sample each iteration for $H$ and $\nabla g$ can result in suboptimal gradient complexity in terms of the number of finite-sum components $m_1$ and $m_2$.
+In particular, if simply assuming $m=m_1=m_2$, the constant variance bounds in~\eqref{constant-variance-bound} will deteriorate by a factor of $m^2$, then the iteration complexity of SAMP (same as gradient complexity due to constant samples in each iteration) will become